keerthinarina24/megazone-serverless-etl/README.md

-If deployed in a production environment, the following improvements would be implemented:

-\- Dead-letter queues (DLQ) for failed Firehose records
+\- Dead-letter queues for failed Firehose records

 \- Data quality checks using AWS Glue Data Quality or Great Expectations

 \- CI/CD pipelines for Terraform using GitHub Actions

-\- Fine-grained IAM permissions and restrictive S3 bucket policies

 \- Cost monitoring using AWS Cost Explorer and Athena query metrics